swimmingly/swimmingly.github.io/_pages/other/overview.md

 Freedom requires power.
 Freemen are powerful.
 Slaves are powerless.

 There are two kinds of power.
-One is internal, organic power: the power to live.
+One is internal, biological power: the power to live.
 It is a form of vitality arising from health.
 Living power is deep, strong, and palpable.
-Everyone is short of it.
-One who has it is irresistible—or left alone.
+Everyone is short of it and desperate for it, tyrants most of all.
+One who has it is irresistible.

 The other kind of power is external, mechanical power arising by will: discipline, popularity, propaganda, money, technology, and military.
 Mechanical power is widely available but weak compared to living power.
 It must be concentrated in few hands to work.
 So it imbalances society and inspires awe or fear.

-We lost most of our living power with our health millennia ago when a global catastrophe caused mass-scale trauma.
-Assembling into large hierarchies was the only way to survive.
-But the natural means of healing from trauma is now known: deep, concentrated, extended rest in perfect darkness.
-Regaining living power, we will regain freedom.
-Real, political, lawful freedom.
+We lost most of our living power when a global catastrophe millennia ago caused mass-scale trauma.
+Mechanical power became stronger.
+Assembling into large hierarchical societies was the only way to survive.

-Exceeding intelligence and joy in living, also lost with trauma, return with power.
+The natural means of healing from trauma is now known: deep, concentrated, extended rest in perfect darkness.
+Health, vitality, and power return.
+Palpable presence and irresistible influence return.
+Exceeding intelligence and joy in living return with power, compounding its influence.

+The weak mechanical system cannot suppress people like this.
+A handful of them is enough to turn the tide of the world, freeing billions to take care of themselves again.

 ##### autonomous infrastructure